Sunakarus/template.achievement.network/contracts/MODIFY_ME.md

 To enforce the state moves in the right direction, you'll want to write an `atState(Status state)` modifier that requires the contract to be in the correct state for functions like `offer()` or `pay()` to be called.

 {% exercise %}
 Fill in the blanks to complete the Auction contract.

+{% hints %}
-Use `require()` and modifiers to ensure the auction behaves correctly.
+- Use `require()` and modifiers to ensure the auction behaves correctly.
+- Use `msg.sender` to find out about the seller and buyer's addresses.
+Which functions can only be called by whom?
+- Verify your payment is correct!
+Check who's paying, how much their paying and ensure the seller receives the payment.

 {% initial %}
 pragma solidity ^0.4.24;